 Advocate & Political Strategist / Chief Impact Officer & Founder of 1063 West Broad

 Chairman at Snap Inc.

-SVP, Urban A&R at Atlantic Records
+Senior Vice President of Urban A&R at Atlantic Records

 Global Head of Equity, Diversity and Inclusion at WMG